elston/twisted-json-rpc/readme.md

 * Fully test compliance incoming request param names with param names of method API (even if this method is deferrable :))

+* Support default json-rpc method parameters (value=None or other..)

 * Router method may be expanded to Class (like Django as_view)

 * Python 2 and 3 supported (tested Python 2.7)